cyrraz/plothist/docs/usage/plot_fitting_results.rst

 With RooFit
 -----------

 This should be called after you have fitted your model and you have a ``RooAbsPdf`` object.
+The idea is to evaluate the ``RooFit`` PDF at a large number of points and then interpolate it with a scipy function.
+This function can then be saved with pickle, or used directly in the following step.

 .. warning::